exercism/blog/posts/coding-intentionally-in-bash-grains.md

 It's your first day at a new company.
 You've done all the paperwork, met the team, and it is finally time for you to sit down and start reading some of the code that you'll be working on.
 You start to read through the different functions, classes, and modules, and, as you read, you find yourself starting to squint at the screen in confusion.
 You keep reading and single word escapes from your mouth, barely spoken, almost breathed: "Whaaaaaaaaaat..."[^1]  The more you go on, the more this happens as you get more bewildered and even a little angry.

 > What is happening in this code?
-It's so complex, and it's *way* different from how I usually write my code!

-Anytime there's more than one person working on a piece of code, the amount of care and deliberateness required to keep things sane goes *way* up.
+Anytime there's more than one person working on a piece of code, the amount of care and deliberateness required to keep things manageable goes *way* up.
 It's no longer the concept that lives in your brain and the code that just has to make that concept happen.
 Now, the concept has to live *inside the code* where all the collaborators can see it and change it if need be.

 *How* you go about implementing something doesn't mean much to the end user, but it should speak *volumes* to every engineer that touches your design at any point.
 There are often a lot of ways to achieve the same functionality, and it might seem like any of the options would be sufficient to get the job done.
 However, I believe that every single decision you make should have a reason (even if it's a small decision with a small reason), and that reason should communicate an objective or requirement.